amalto/platform6-ui-components/readme/typings/CellData.md

     /** If is the last cell the user can edit. */ lastEditable?: boolean;

+    /** If true, double clicking on a readonly cell will transform it into a disabled "textarea". */ allowDisplayAsTextAreaOnReadonly?: boolean;

-    /** If provided, in edit mode cell will be a select instead of an input. */ options?: {
+    /** If provided, in edit mode cell will be a "select" instead of an "text" input. */ options?: {
         value: string | number;
         label?: string;